oscillatingworks/bou/docs/install.md

 ### Requisites

 - 2 GiB RAM
-- 20 GB of hard-drive space
+- 30 GB of hard-drive space
 - A CD/DVD drive or a USB port for the installer media
+- 4 GiB free space in DVD or USB drive

 ### Installation